 - Loud music and sound effects are used throughout the show.
-There is a single gunshot sound effect, several loud and long car horn noises, and thud sound effects throughout the performance. - One of the featured songs has swearing in it. - Text contains swear words, heated arguments and racial slurs which are performed by the characters and in some of the voiceovers. - There are moments of darkness onstage and some very bright, sometimes flashing and strobing, lights. - Haze is used during the performance. - There are instances of combative wrestling where the women are thrown to the floor. - One character uses a syringe prop. - Some characters speak in Gaelic at various points.
+There is a single gunshot sound effect, several loud and long car horn noises, and thud sound effects throughout the performance. - One of the featured songs has swearing in it. - Text contains swear words, heated arguments and racial slurs which are performed by the characters and in some of the voiceovers. - There are moments of darkness onstage and some very bright, sometimes flashing and strobing, lights. - Haze is used during the performance. - There are instances of combative wrestling where the women are thrown to the floor. - The show contains simulated use of hypodermic needles. - Some characters speak in Gaelic at various points.